AugustinMortier/a-profiles/docs/examples.md

 ### Fog or condensation detection

 Fog or condensation prevents the laser beam from propagating into the atmosphere.
 It is important to detect these cases to filter the data when trying to quantify the aerosol content.
-The default method of [`foc()`](api/detection.md#aprofiles.profiles.ProfilesData.foc) relies on the constructor's cloud detection, which provides cloud bases.
+Two methods are available:
+- *cloud_base* (default): uses the minimum cloud base height.
+- *snr* (fallback if no clouds are available): identifies areas under a certain altitude for which snr values lower than the prescribed threshold.

 ```python
 {!../examples/03_01_foc.py!}